 People recommend local establishments because they give you local cuisine ad culture.
 In fact, you don’t need to get anything from Starbucks or McDonald’s if you don’t want to.
 However, visiting a local one can help you compare the menu with what you have back home.
 For instance, Starbucks in Canada is not the same as the one in South Africa or Australia.

 You may realize that they have unusual flavors and different prices.
 The chocolate bars in South Africa have a neon green lime flavor but are not the same as the ones in Geneva.
 The same applies to Starbucks; they don’t spice their coffee the same way in different locations.
+Our all-time favorite coffee is the coffee of Greenwell Farms.
+They make quality Kona coffee on the islands of Hawaii.
 So it advisable to visit them and same what they’re offering and the prices might be a lot more different than you thought.

 In summary, you now have the 10 tips and tricks that can help you start planning your next vacation in Bali in Indonesia, Kerry in Ireland, Marrakesh in Morocco, Bora Bora in French Polynesia, or Matterhorn in Switzerland.